stracquadaniolab/pygna/docs/analysis.rst

 **************************************

-Performs the analysis of random walk probabilities.
+`test-topology-rwr` performs the analysis of random walk probabilities.
 Given the RWR matrix, it compares the probability of walking between the genes in the geneset compared to those of walking between the nodes of a geneset with the same size

 .. code-block:: text